 Summary

-To review, a 6-foot rodOpens in a new tab. is generally not recommended for surf fishing, unless you cannot maneuver a larger rod for long periods of time.
+To review, a 6-foot rod is generally not recommended for surf fishing, unless you cannot maneuver a larger rod for long periods of time.

-A 9 to 12-foot rodOpens in a new tab. is recommended for optimal casting, and a 6000-9500 class reelOpens in a new tab. is necessary to hold the caliber of line needed to reel in fish from a far distance.
+is necessary to hold the caliber of line needed to reel in fish from a far distance.

 However, there are things you can make to maximize your efforts with a shorter rod.
 You can go a bit further into the surf to make up for the difference in your cast.

 You can also surf different areas that may not be as vast, which won’t require a long cast to succeed.
-Whatever equipment you choose, you are guaranteed to have a great time surf fishingOpens in a new tab.
+Whatever equipment you choose, you are guaranteed to have a great time surf fishing!